Solutions of Second Order Schr\"odinger Wave Equations Near Static Black Holes and Strong Singularities of the Potentials: Addendum. Strongly Singular Potential in .

-Then the operator~\eqref{eqn:schrodinger} with $D(H)=C^{\infty}_{0}(M)$ is essentially self-adjoint. \end{theorem} Note that the Theorem~\ref{thm:correct-potential} is a much more simplified version of the Theorem~3 in~\cite{Bruse1998}, where the author considers more general elliptic operators, the domain $M$ may have multiple disjoint regular boundaries of any dimension less than $n$, etc.
+The operator~\eqref{eqn:schrodinger} with $D(H)=C^{\infty}_{0}(M)$ is essentially self-adjoint. \end{theorem} Note that Theorem~\ref{thm:correct-potential} is a much simpler version of Theorem~3 in~\cite{Bruse1998}, where the author considers more general elliptic operators, and the domain $M$ may have multiple disjoint regular boundaries of any dimension less than $n$, etc.

-We are ready to formulate the following \begin{corollary} The Laplace operator is essentially self-adjoint for $n\geq 4$.
-The Schr{\"o}dinger operator~\eqref{eqn:schrodinger} with $\widetilde{\Vm} =\widetilde{\qm}\vcentcolon= \alpha |x|^{-2}, \alpha \geq 0$ is essentially self-adjoint when $\alpha \leq \left(\frac{n-2}{2}\right)^{2} - 1$. \end{corollary} We prove here the sufficiency of these conditions, but, as it was noted in Corollary~3 and Remark~2 of~\cite{Bruse1998}, these conditions are also necessary. \begin{proof} Our proof is somewhat different from the one given in~\cite{Bruse1998}, as we are going to utilize a correcting potential $\Vm=\qm=\beta^{2}|x|^{-2}$, a multiple of the original one, then define for it the metric $\tau$ in~\eqref{eqn:add-tau-metric}, then vector field $X$ in~\eqref{eqn:add-vf}, and make use of the expressions~\eqref{eqn:square-X} and~\eqref{eqn:divergence-sing}.
+We are ready to formulate the following: \begin{corollary} The Laplace operator is essentially self-adjoint for $n\geq 4$.
+The Schr{\"o}dinger operator~\eqref{eqn:schrodinger} with $\widetilde{\Vm} =\widetilde{\qm}\vcentcolon= \alpha |x|^{-2}, \alpha \geq 0$ is essentially self-adjoint when $\alpha \leq \left(\frac{n-2}{2}\right)^{2} - 1$. \end{corollary} We prove here the sufficiency of these conditions, but, as noted in Corollary~3 and Remark~2 of~\cite{Bruse1998}, these conditions are also necessary. \begin{proof} Our proof is somewhat different from the one given in~\cite{Bruse1998}, as we are going to utilize a correcting potential $\Vm=\qm=\beta^{2}|x|^{-2}$, a multiple of the original one, then define for it the metric $\tau$ in~\eqref{eqn:add-tau-metric}, then vector field $X$ in~\eqref{eqn:add-vf}, and make use of the expressions~\eqref{eqn:square-X} and~\eqref{eqn:divergence-sing}.